MarkBaggett/504lab/docs/solution.md

 7220
 ```

-Now we know the parent process ID number you can answer the next question!.
+Now we know the parent process ID number you can answer the next question!

 ```
 What is the Parent process id number of the backdoor?
 7220